Skip to navigation Skip to content

 Current NOPB exists – deemed

-a deemed NOPB is currently valid and the injured person/claimant is seeking another NTC, or the notifiable person is seeking another NOPB.
+an all services included NOPB is valid and the injured person/claimant is seeking another NTC.

 Insufficient reason or medical evidence for failing to submit the statement by the due date – Notice of charge (NOC) deemed

-an injured person/claimant is seeking to amend either the Care Costs or Medical Services without evidence (as per current process).
+an injured person/claimant is seeking to amend either the Care Costs or Medical Services with insufficient evidence (as per current process).

-Failed to submit the statement within 2 years from date of judgement or settlement (DOJS) – NOC deemed
+Failed to submit the statement within 2 years from date of judgment or settlement (DOJS) – Notice of charge (NOC) deemed

-the claimant is seeking to amend a deemed NOC more than 2 years from the date of judgment or settlement.
-(Other circumstances must be considered.
-The claim must be escalated to Program management with justification provided) See Escalations.
+an injured person/claimant is seeking to amend a NOC more than 2 years from the date of judgment or settlement.
+(Consider other circumstances and escalate to Program Management if appropriate).
+See Escalations - Medicare Compensation Recovery.

 Pre or post judgment or settlement - evidence and delegations to amend notices

-Table 2: outlines evidence and delegations required to amend a notice of past benefits (NOPB) or notice of charge (NOC) at either pre or post settlement stage.
+Table 2: outlines evidence and delegations required to amend a Notice of past benefits (NOPB), Notice of charge (NOC) or Notice of past benefits – Advance payment (NOPB-AP) either pre or post settlement.

 Reason for amendment